AlexFreik/pranic-diet-blog/clcqrtsb4000808le2f1gagxf.md

 # Bread Pie

-> Not the most pranic thing, but better than donuts, cookies and other sweets with white sugar, E-codes and preservatives.
+> Not that pranic but a great alternative to donuts, cookies and other sweets with white sugar, E-codes and preservatives.

 ## Ingredients